lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 ![User admin is a member of the Administrators group, visualized with orange link](admin_group.png)

 With that, Adalanche has everything needed to find misconfigurations and vulnerabilities in the scope of the Active Directory.
 I know that there are a lot of features that are missing, compared to BloodHound, but still the essentials are here.
 One of the features I think Adalanche is lacking, is the exploitation docs on the node paths.
 Additionally, I found Adalanche hard to navigate and analyze specific single objects.
-Compared to BloodHound, where you can just type the objet into the search box, here you would need to use LDAP queries.
+Compared to BloodHound, where you can just type the object into the search box, here you would need to use LDAP queries.
 For example, in order to find a specific user, you can use the following LDAP query: ```(&(objectCategory=person)(objectClass=user)(!sAMAccountName=john@domain.com))```

 < PHOTO HERE >